Fair-trade biodiversity credits

 We based our methodology on the grassroots activism of Jhony Lopez, and his committed group of grassroots conservationists who fought for >20 years to preserve biodiversity in their home.

-A committed team of international biodiversity scientists around the globe have worked for months to bring this standard to the global market, and it’s now being applied by indigenous groups in Fiji, Papua New Guinea, Brazil, Ecuador, Suriname, Gabon, Ghana, Uganda, Kenya, South Africa, and the Bahamas for marine, jungle, and savannah ecosystems.
+A committed team of international biodiversity scientists around the globe have worked for years to bring this standard to the global market and share it open-source.
+It’s now being applied by local and Indigenous groups in Fiji, Papua New Guinea, Brazil, Ecuador, Peru, Bolivia, Mexico, Panama, Suriname, Gabon, Ghana, Uganda, Kenya, South Africa, The Philipines, Nepal, Cambodia, and the Bahamas for marine, jungle, and savannah ecosystems.

 Pirinon et al. 2024, Science